 There are three important outcomes for RaD Lab: one-on-one artist support; building community excitement for the exhibition through intentional engagement; and a deeper connection to the Chicago community, thus expanding support for the arts and Threewalls’ ecosystem.

 The 2017 RaD Lab artists are:

 Maria Gaspar is an interdisciplinary artist negotiating the politics of location and geography through installation, sculpture, sound, and performance.
-Gaspar is the founder of large-scale art projects City As Site (2010), and The 96 Acres Project(2012-Present), which examines the impact of incarceration through artistic interventions at the Cook County Jail located in her native community in Chicago.
+Gaspar is the founder of large-scale art programs City As Site (2010), and The 96 Acres program(2012-Present), which examines the impact of incarceration through artistic interventions at the Cook County Jail located in her native community in Chicago.
 Gaspar’s work has been featured at venues including the Museum of Contemporary Art, Chicago, IL; Jack Shainman Gallery, New York, NY; Artspace, New Haven, CT; African American Museum, Philadelphia, PA; and the Alpineum Produzentengalerie in Luzern, Switzerland.
 Gaspar is the recipient of a Creative Capital Award, a Joan Mitchell Emerging Artist Grant, a Robert Rauschenberg Artist As Activist Fellowship, and a Sor Juana Women of Achievement Award in Art and Activism from the National Museum of Mexican Art.
-She recently completed a residency at Project Row Houses in Houston, TX.
+She recently completed a residency at program Row Houses in Houston, TX.
 She is an Assistant Professor at the School of the Art Institute of Chicago.

 Photo Credit: Nuova Photo